From complicated oven configurations to endless prep time to the turkey (that STILL isn’t done), Thanksgiving can be a lot.

 The best way to prep these mouth-watering puppies is to roll them a day ahead of time so they’re all ready to pop in the oven day-of.

 Turkeys can take days to prep and get cooked for the big feast.
 This recipe gives you a whole moist turkey in just 2 hours.

 We dare you to read the ingredients in this simple turkey breast recipe — butter, white wine, lemon, fresh thyme — without fantasizing about taking a bite.

 Roasted Cornish hens

 Did you know Cornish hens are actually a small breed of chicken?
 At 1 to 2 pounds a piece, they’re a fraction of the size of a turkey.
-This is a great recipe for an intimate Thanksgiving dinner [INSERT THANKSGIVING FOR TWO].
+This is a great recipe if you’re celebrating Thanksgiving with two people this year.